-- Low flows observed at almost half of locations in January
+- Near median and high flows observed at more than 80% of locations in September

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.

 Note: The locations on the map are either site-based forecasts or total catchment inflow forecasts.
 Site information provides details on which locations are site-based or total inflow forecasts.
 For more details about how the pie chart forecasts are displayed go to the Frequently Asked Questions.

 Moderate to high skill

 Very low skill or missing antecedent condition data

 September catchment conditions

 September 2016 was a very wet month in Australia, except for most parts of Western Australia.
 It was the wettest September on record for New South Wales and the Northern Territory while Queensland, South Australia and Victoria had much higher than average falls.
 Below average rainfall fell in parts of Western Australia and south western parts of Tasmania.